civican/legisinfo/42-1/bills/C-58/bill_text.md

 ### Section 66.1

-For greater certainty, sections 63 and 66 apply if the Privacy Commissioner is consulted by the Information Commissioner under section 36.2 of the `Access to Information Act`.
+For greater certainty, sections 63 and 66 apply if the Privacy Commissioner is consulted by the Information Commissioner under subsection 36(1.1) or section 36.2 of the `Access to Information Act`.

 ### Section 54